tushar80/tushar80/README.md

 - 🕸 Blockchain technology.
 - 💻 Artificial Intellegence.

-💬 Reach me by email or LinkedIn! patiltushar80@yahoo.com | www.linkedin.com
+💬 Reach me by email! patiltushar80@yahoo.com

 <!-- More to come! -->